BladeRunnerJS/brjs-site/docs/use/getting_started.md

 Re-running the test command will now show two tests successfully passing.

-Since we know that Blade uses the EventHub to receive new items, and we have a fake hub in place, we can execute the callback that the Blade is waiting for, passing Todo item data, and then check that the item has been added to the end of the list.
+Since we know that the Blade uses the EventHub to receive new items, and we have a fake hub in place, we can execute the callback that the Blade is waiting for, passing Todo item data, and then check that the item has been added to the end of the list.

 Both the `todoinput` and `todoitems` Blades have the functionality that we're looking for, and they are set up to communicate using the `br.demo-event-hub` service.
 The next thing to do is to add them to an application [Aspect](/docs/concepts/aspects).
 We'll then have a fully functional Todo List app.